zeroincombenze/sale-workflow/sale_order_type_plus/README.rst

 |

-Known issues / Roadmap
+Known issues | Roadmap
 ----------------------

-This module replaces the standard Odoo function sale.order._action_launch_stock_rule() of the module sale_stock.
+This module replaces the standard Odoo function `sale.order._action_launch_stock_rule()` of the module *sale_stock*.
 The function, now can use the destination location different from the partner destination location.
 In this way is very simple to manage sale order on consignment or for evaluation or for tolling agreement or for subcontracting.